How to apply to retail apprenticeships and jobs

 Stage one: the pre-screening test

-Before you apply for an apprenticeship, retailers will usually expect you to undertake a pre-screening test.
+Before you apply for an apprenticeship, retailers will often expect you to undertake a pre-screening test.
 You will not be assessed on this – it is aimed at helping you to decide whether a job in retail is right for you.
-It takes the form of an online slideshow that asks you to think about what you’d do in certain situations.
+For example, it might take the form of an online slideshow that asks you to think about what you’d do in certain situations.
 If you complete the test and are still keen, that’s the right time to apply.

 Stage two: a formal application process

 The typical application process involves these stages:

 - completing an application form, which usually includes filling in your personal and education details and potentially answering some application questions or uploading a CV

 The number of interviews you are invited to will vary according to the retailer, but you will usually be asked to complete at least one of, or a combination of, the following:

 - a first-round interview

 - an assessment day, which might include a group exercise or presentation